Skip to content

 With the --from and/or --into options, moves changes from/to the given revisions.
 If either is left out, it defaults to the working-copy commit.
 For example, jj squash --into @-- moves changes from the working-copy commit to the grandparent.

-If, after moving changes out, the source revision is empty compared to its parent(s), it will be abandoned.
-Without --interactive, the source revision will always be empty.
+If, after moving changes out, the source revision is empty compared to its parent(s), and --keep-emptied is not set, it will be abandoned.
+Without --interactive or paths, the source revision will always be empty.

-If the source became empty and both the source and destination had a non-empty description, you will be asked for the combined description.
+If the source was abandoned and both the source and destination had a non-empty description, you will be asked for the combined description.
 If either was empty, then the other one will be used.

 If a working-copy commit gets abandoned, it will be given a new, empty commit.
 This is true in general; it is not specific to this command.